garyBG/GGMemoryBox/_posts/2022-06-08-my-family-my-neighbors-and-other-animals.md

 **Floor 4 - Apt 24**: A fiery auntie who toils long hours to support her no-good husband.
 She bickers with all those around her, but never garners their hate, she does too much good.
 Her husband always tosses passer-bys sly smiles as he drinks his room-temp. beer from his LADA with deflated tires.

 **Floor 6 - Apt 35**: An old Armenian couple who the bottles, plates, and buckets at the kids playing below.
+Together for five decades, they share in their hatred of kids.

+**Floor 7 - Apt 44**: A Syrian family that moved after the civil war destroyed their home.
+Their daughter, one day younger than me, became an inseparable companion to me.

-**Floor 8 - Apt 54**: Dimitar, "The Headlight", a veteran alchoholic who has survived everything life throws at him.
+**Floor 8 - Apt 54**: Dimitar, "The Headlight", a veteran alcoholic who has survived everything life throws at him.
 He has fallen from the first, second, and third stories without a scratch.
 Loves to throw rocks at his neighbors when they slight him.

 **Floor 8 - Apt 56**: Nikolai, Dimitar's greatest Nemesis.
 A former opera singer who has let life get the best of him.
 Now he tents a large, stained beard from which he spouts creative insults.
 Frequently throws raw poultry at Dimitar's door.

+**Floor 9 - Apt 62**: The older auntie walks around with an air of mystery around her.
+Routinely, at 1AM always, she descends from her high above to feed all the neighborhood cats.
+She controls them like an army of minions, ready to sick them on anyone who dares mean-mug her.
+Occasionally she sneaks to the basement always checking her back as if some agent from the Soviet era still follows her.

+**Floor 10 - Apt 65**: My friend, mentor, and de-facto older brother's apartment.
+Left to tend to himself at the age of 15 as his family left for Germany without him.
+A happy, hardworking kid who would always pull me into his adventures, regardless of the gap in maturity between us.
+Four years after being left alone, he would lose his life.
+The 10th floor is a place I dare not step anymore.